srfahim23/Python-RegEx/README.md

 The list contains the matches in the order they are found.
 If no matches are found, and empty list is returned:

+Example:

+Return an empty lit if no match was found:

+    import re

+    txt = "The rain in Spain"
+    x = re.findall("Portugal", txt)
+    print(x)

+# The search() Function
+The search() function searches the string for a match, and returns a Match object if there is a match.

+If there is moe than one match, only the first occurence of the match will be
+returned:

+Example:

+Search for the first white-space charecter in the string:

+    import re

+    txt = "The rain in Spain"
+    x = re.search("\s", txt)

+    print("The first white-space charecter is located in position:",x.start())